 In 2001 Malcolm was contracted to NZ Adventures to deliver 4WD tours on the West Coast.
 He went on to become tour leader.

 In 2007 Malcolm & Nancye took over the full running of NZ Adventures and sold it in 2013 after completing their booked tours till June the following year.

-Malcolm and Nancye left Greymouth in 2015 and spent 2 years travelling in Australia with their Aus Troopy Landcruiser and caravan. we returned to our new home in Paeroa in the Waikato in 2017.
+Malcolm and Nancye left Greymouth in 2015 and spent 2 years travelling in Australia with their Aus Troopy Landcruiser and caravan.
+We returned to our new home in Paeroa in the Waikato in September 2017.